JuliaApproximation/FastGaussQuadrature.jl/README.md

 An introduction to Gauss quadrature can be found <a href="http://en.wikipedia.org/wiki/Gaussian_quadrature">here</a>.

-## Our Aim
+## Our Aims

-The fastest Julia code for Gauss quadrature nodes and weights (without tabulation).
-To change the perception that Gauss quadrature rules are expensive to compute.
+* The fastest Julia code for Gauss quadrature nodes and weights (without tabulation).

+* Change the perception that Gauss quadrature rules are expensive to compute.

 ## Examples
 ```